renpy/renpy/sphinx/source/store_variables.rst

     Ren'Py sets this variable to True while in the main menu.
 This can be used to have screens display differently while in the main menu.

+.. var:: _menu = False

+    Ren'Py sets this variable to True when entering a main menu or game menu context.

 .. var:: menu = renpy.display_menu

     The function that's called to display the in-gamemenu.
 It should take the same